For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 I didnt like Cairns or the Gold Coast that much to be honest.
 Not my thing.

-Hervey Bay for whale watching over 9 years ago
+Hervey Bay for whale watching almost 10 years ago

 Call Travellers Auto Barn and ask them or visit the website.
 They've done some calculations about what's cheaper .